gitx64/HomeLab/README.md

 - `/grafana/` proxies to Grafana on port 3000
 - `/prometheus/` proxies to Prometheus on port 9090

-All services communicate over a shared Docker network called `monitoring`.
+All services communicate over a shared Docker network `monitoring`.

 ### Prometheus Targets